 Despite this volatility, most countries allow their currencies to be determined by the forex market.
 This is known as a flexible exchange rate.
 That's because, even if the currency isn't traded, these same factors put pressure on a currency.
 To keep the rate fixed, the country has to buy and sell the currency itself.
 This can cause the country to hold too much of another country's currency.
 For a great example of how this happens, see China's Yuan and the Dollar Exchange Rate.

-However, the euro began falling as the Greece debt crisis worsened.
-In May, the government was put on hold when neither party won enough votes to elect a President.
-By the end of May, the euro fell to $1.2364.
+In May, the euro plummeted to $1.2405 as the Greece debt crisis worsened.
+The government was put on hold when neither party won enough votes to elect a President.
 The future of Greece's membership in the eurozone was uncertain until a pro-bailout President was elected on June 17.
 The euro rose briefly to $1.27 on June 20, but started falling immediately afterwards as the interest rates for Spanish and Italian bonds rose to the unsustainable 7% level.
-As of July 21, the euro was only worth $1.2149.
+By August 2, the euro was only worth $1.2149.
 However, the crisis was averted, any by December 31, it had risen to $1.3186.

 2011 - The euro started the year at $1.3371.
 It rose to a high of $1.4675 in July, for two reasons.
 Investors left the dollar thanks to the U.S. debt default crisis.
 At the same time, the European Central Bank (ECB) raised its key interest rate to 1.5%.
 This raised bank rates for anyone lending or saving in euros, thus raising the value of the currency itself.